 CHAPTER ONE - WITH A BANG

-The black dragon flew through the peerless blue sky above Reach City’s soaring towers.
+The black dragon flew through the peerless blue sky above the soaring towers of the City of Reach.
 This flight took place at high noon, which was rare.
-Dragon King Valerius seemed to prefer moonlight flights where his massive scaled body was silvered by starlight and he could stretch out his wings against the bone white moon.
+Dragon King Valerius seemed to prefer moonlight flights where his massive scaled body was silvered by starlight, and he could stretch out his wings against the bone white moon.

-With a grin, Caden grabbed an armful of black dragon plushies and walked out into the massive crowd of tourists who had flocked to Dragon Strike Square.
-They were there to catch sight of Valerius or maybe even take a picture of the Dragon King circling High Reach, the castle at the top of the mountain where he reigned.
-His appearance was causing people to hoot with delight and, hopefully, lighting the flame of materialism in their breasts to take a souvenir.
+With a grin, Caden grabbed an armful of black dragon plushies, and walked out into the massive crowd of tourists who had flocked to Dragon Strike Square.
+They were there to catch sight of Valerius, or if they were lucky, take a picture of the Dragon King circling his castle, High Reach, at the top of the city.
+Valerius' appearance was causing people to hoot with delight and, hopefully, lighting the flame of materialism in their breasts to take a souvenir.

 A middle-aged woman with unfortunately highlighted hair turned towards him with an “O” of excitement on her lips.
 She was already turning red from the sun.
-Likely she was one of those people who had been there since the early morning hoping to see the Dragon King.
-Many people traveled from the far corners of the kingdom to see Valerius and the 30th Anniversary put dragon sighting up at a fever pitch.
-Some even came from one of the other seven kingdoms to simply catch sight of the most powerful of the Dragon Shifters that now ruled their world.
+Clearly, she was one of those people who had been in the square since the early morning hoping to see the Dragon King.
+Many people traveled from the far corners of the kingdom to see Valerius.
+The 30th Anniversary put dragon sighting up to a fever pitch.
+Some people even came from one of the other seven kingdoms to simply catch sight of the most powerful of the Dragon Shifters that now ruled their world.

 “I’ll have three plushies please.
 Oh, make it four!
 So many people at home will want one!
 They’re so cute and -- oh, it’s not sacrilegious to say they’re cute, is it?”
-She froze as she was opening her massive purse to get money to pay him, clearly, realizing what she had said.
+The woman froze as she was opening her massive purse to get money to pay him.

-Excellent job, your majesty.
+Excellent job, your majesty!
+Caden thought.
 You’re keeping the crowd happy.
 A few loops might not be unwarranted.
 That will really get them going.

 The woman’s pudgy hand went up to the silver chain around her neck and clasped the pendant on it.
 The pendant was a stylized sun with wavy lines.
 It represented the Spirits who, when they joined with human souls, turned humans into Shifters.

-“Yes, I am.
+“Yes, I am a member of the Faith.
 How did you know?” she asked.

 “Your necklace.”
 He nodded towards it.